Alan Pennington

 Alan Pennington (4 April 1916 – 2 June 1961) was a British sprinter.
 He competed in the men's 100 metres at the 1936 Summer Olympics.

+Biography

+Pennington reached the semi-final of the 100 metres event at the 1936 Summer Olympics.

+Pennington finished second behind Godfrey Brown in the 440 yards event at the 1938 AAA Championships and shortly afterwards in September, won a bronze medal at the 1938 European Athletics Championships.

+Pennington became the national 440 yards champion at the 1939 AAA Championships.

-He served in World War II reaching the rank of Captain.
+Pennington served in World War II reaching the rank of Captain.
 He committed suicide in a hotel room in Lisbon.